Delitzsch: History

 Delitzsch was founded as a town around 1200 AD (according to chronicles) and became recognized as a city in 1300 AD.
-Both before and after its founding, the city fought off many invaders: first the Slavic tribes who had lived there before the city was founded and then, later, in the Thirty Years' War (1618-1648), the Swedes.
+Both before and after its founding, the city fought off many invaders: first the Slavic tribes who had lived there before the city was founded and then, later, in the Thirty Years' War (1618–1648), the Swedes.
 A legend arose from this final encounter with the Swedes, saying that when the Swedes reached the river Lober, the tower warden's daughter spied them and blew a trumpet, allowing the citizens of the town to get to safety and prepare, and as a result the invaders were defeated.
 Every year there is a historical medieval style fair to celebrate this victory over the Swedes and, during the fair, shops are open on Sundays.

-As a result of the Congress of Vienna in 1814-15, Delitzsch was granted to Prussia from the Kingdom of Saxony.
+As a result of the Congress of Vienna in 1814–15, Delitzsch was granted to Prussia from the Kingdom of Saxony.
 A district of Delitzsch was established for administrative purposes.
+From 1815 to 1944, Delitzsch was part of the Prussian Province of Saxony, from 1944 to 1945 of the Province of Halle-Merseburg, from 1945 to 1952 of the State of Saxony-Anhalt, from 1952 to 1990 of the Bezirk Leipzig of East Germany and since 1990 of Saxony.

-In World War II (1939 - 1945), only one building, the station, was burned, minimal damage in comparison with many other German urban centers.
+In World War II (1939–1945), only one building, the station, was burned, minimal damage in comparison with many other German urban centers.

 According to a 1996 census, Delitzsch had more than 27,000 inhabitants.